javascript-tutorial/en.javascript.info/8-web-components/4-template-element/article.md

 The `<template>` tag is quite unique, because:

-- The browser checks the syntax inside it (as opposed to using a template string inside a script).
+- The browser checks HTML syntax inside it (as opposed to using a template string inside a script).
 - ...But still allows to use any top-level HTML tags, even those that don't make sense without proper wrappers (e.g. `<tr>`).
 - The content becomes interactive: scripts run, `<video autoplay>` plays etc, when inserted into the document.

-The `<template>` tag does not feature any sophisticated iteration mechanisms, data binding or variable substitutions, making it less powerful than frameworks.
-But we can build those on top of it.
+The `<template>` element does not feature any iteration mechanisms, data binding or variable substitutions, but we can implement those on top of it.